ondrolexa/polylx/README.md

 ## Documentation

-Explore the full features of APSG.
+Explore the full features of PolyLX.
 You can find detailed documentation [here](https://polylx.readthedocs.org).

 ## Contributing